MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 To add Xbox Live functionality to your game, start by setting up an app in Partner Center, by following the steps below.

-## Prerequisite: Become a Creator

 > [!IMPORTANT]
-   > Prerequisite steps for Creators:
+> Prerequisite for Creators:
-   > Create a Dev Account (also called a Partner Center account).
-   > To create a Dev Account, see <a href="https://docs.microsoft.com/partner-center/mpn-create-a-partner-center-account" target="_blank">Create a Partner Center account</a> at the Partner Center documentation site.
+> * Apply to the Creators Program; see the section [Creators Program](../../developer-program-overview.md#creators-program) in "Joining a developer program".

 <!--===========================================================-->